tribblix/build/patches/openjdk23/README.txt

 * illuminate doesn't work
 * test suite doesn't run at all

+23+10

+Patch noise; much of it associated with cleaning up the 64-bit function name usage in Linux and AIX

+Remove #include of code/icBuffer.hpp, as the file has gone

 Cleanup: missed the dropping of TIERED in 17+8, it's now COMPILER1_AND_COMPILER2